bryanwweber/orbital-mechanics-notes/the-orbit-equation/circular-orbits.md

 The angular velocity of the earth's surface is calculated by dividing the circular distance for one revolution, $2\pi$ radians, by the time taken for one rotation about the axis through the poles.
 This length of time is called the [**sidereal day**](https://en.wikipedia.org/wiki/Sidereal_time#Sidereal_day) and is equal to approximately 23.93 hours.

 The familiar, 24-hour, day is called the [**synodic day**](https://en.wikipedia.org/wiki/Synodic_day) or **solar day**.
 The solar day is the time that it takes for the Sun to reach its maximum height in the sky on consecutive days.
-This is slightly longer than the sidereal day, because the Earth is also moving around the sun as it rotates.
-If the Earth were fixed in space relative to the sun, the synodic and sidereal days would be equal length.
+This is slightly longer than the sidereal day, because the Earth is also moving around the Sun as it rotates.
+If the Earth were fixed in space relative to the Sun, the synodic and sidereal days would be equal length.

 Using the duration of the sidereal day, we find an inertial angular velocity of the Earth of: